grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

   # CLI flag: -ingest-storage.kafka.use-compressed-bytes-as-fetch-max-bytes
   [use_compressed_bytes_as_fetch_max_bytes: <boolean> | default = true]

+  # The number of concurrent ingestion streams to the TSDB head.
+Every tenant
+  # has their own set of streams.
+0 to disable.
+  # CLI flag: -ingest-storage.kafka.ingestion-concurrency
+  [ingestion_concurrency: <int> | default = 0]

+  # The number of timeseries to batch together before ingesting into TSDB.
+This
+  # is only used when -ingest-storage.kafka.ingestion-concurrency is greater
+  # than 0.
+  # CLI flag: -ingest-storage.kafka.ingestion-concurrency-batch-size
+  [ingestion_concurrency_batch_size: <int> | default = 150]

 migration:
   # When both this option and ingest storage are enabled, distributors write to
   # both Kafka and ingesters.
 A write request is considered successful only when